shedding-hub/shedding-hub/tutorials/Liu2024Longitudinal-extraction.md

 # Extraction for Liu et al. (2024)

-[Liu et al. (2024)](https://www.medrxiv.org/content/10.1101/2024.04.22.24305845v1) measured SARS-CoV-2, pepper mild mottle virus (PMMoV), and human mitochondrial DNA (mtDNA) concentration in longitudinal stool samples collected from 42 COVID-19 patients for up to 42 days after the first sample collection date.
-Demographic information (e.g., age, sex, race, ethnicity, etc.) was also included in the data.
+[Liu et al. (2024)](https://www.medrxiv.org/content/10.1101/2024.04.22.24305845v1) measured SARS-CoV-2, pepper mild mottle virus (PMMoV), and human mitochondrial DNA (mtDNA) concentrations in longitudinal stool samples collected from 42 COVID-19 patients for up to 42 days after the first sample collection date.
+Demographic information (e.g., age, sex, race, ethnicity, etc.) is also included in the data.
 The raw data is stored at [Shedding Hub](https://github.com/shedding-hub).
 Currently, the raw data does not include any symptom data, such as e.g., fever, cough, short of breath, diarrhea, headache, loss of smell, loss of taste, etc.

 First, we `import` python modules needed: